-Parents wishing to raise concerns about their child should make an appointment with their child's Class Teacher the Headteacher and/or the SENCO.
-If the matter were not resolved the parents would be encouraged to meet with the SEN Governor and then if necessary the County Complaints Procedure should be followed.
+Parents wishing to raise concerns about their child should make an appointment with their child's Class Teacher, the Headteacher and/or the SENCO.
+If the matter is not resolved the parents will be encouraged to meet with the SEND Governor and then if necessary the County Complaints Procedure should be followed.
 A copy is available on request.